 @override | typing | 3.12 | Mark intentional method override |

-This reference covers every decorator shipped with CPython's standard library as of Python 3.14.
-Third-party libraries add their own decorators (Flask's @app.route, pytest's @pytest.fixture, Django's @login_required), but those are built on the same mechanism described throughout this series.
-The standard library decorators are the toolkit you should know before reaching for any external dependency.
+This reference covers every decorator shipped with CPython's standard library as of Python 3.14 (released October 7, 2025).
+Third-party libraries add their own decorators (Flask's @app.route, pytest's @pytest.fixture, Django's @login_required), but all of them are built on the same descriptor and callable-wrapping mechanism described throughout this series.
+The standard library decorators are the foundation to understand before reaching for any external dependency.
+For the most current version of each decorator's API, consult the Python Standard Library reference.